esmsdn/Innovation-Day/02. Internet of Things - Hands on Lab/node-red_lab.md

 Open the address http://[edisonipaddress]:1880 with a browser, it's the Node-RED application that lets you create IoT workflows.

 #### Make the LEDs blink
+In Node-RED you run **Flows** that you edit in your browser app.
+In a Flow you drag'n'drop the nodes, that provide functionality to your flow.

 In the nodes selector, find the **UPM_Sensors** section and drag a *Grove LED* node.

 ![GroveLedNode](./images/node-red-led.png)